cloudmesh/classes/docs/source/python.rst

 computePower(3)

-We call the function with parameter a=3 .
+We call the function with parameter a = 3 .
 A function can be called several times with varying parameters.
 There is no limit to the number of function calls.

 The def keyword tells Python we define a function.
 Always use four spaces to indent the code block, using another number of spaces will throw a syntax error.